EmilChurlevski/EmilChurlevski/README.md

 - 👋 Hi, I’m @EmilChurlevski
 - 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning Selenium WebDriver with Java + Frameworks
+- 🌱 Learning different tools for software testing is what makes this job fun
 - 💞️ I’m looking to collaborate on any Software Testing project
 - 📫 How to reach me -> churlevski@icloud.com